 Seeing as enhancing cybersecurity protections is now a necessity, organizations need to be creating security and compliance measures that are preventative, as opposed to reactive.
 It’s smart to proactively protect your organization from a potential data breach instead of just doing damage control once one has already occurred.

-In this article, we will cover what security posture is, what it protects against, how to assess your security posture, and what you can do to strengthen it.
+In this article, we will cover the definition of security posture, what it protects against, how to assess your cyber security posture, and what you can do to strengthen it.

 What is Security Posture?